instadeepai/Mava/examples/README.md

 # Examples
 This directory includes working examples of Mava systems.
-These examples

 ## Environments

-In Mava we use a variety of different environments which include the PettingZoo environment set [petting_zoo] as well as a few custom [environments](utils/debugging) inside Mava .
+In Mava we use a variety of different environments which include the [petting_zoo] environment set as well as a few custom [environments](utils/debugging) inside Mava.

 ## Continuous control
 We include a number of systems running on continuous control tasks.